 I was hired to teach art classes about visual storytelling and illustration techniques to high school students.
 Duties included curriculum development, class demonstrations and a final presentation of student works completed in the course.

 I was hired to instruct students from 4th through 8th grade in basic drawing and painting skills.
-Duties included curriculum development and a final presentation of student works completed in the course.
+Duties included curriculum development and a final presentation of the student works completed in the course.

 I helped to organize and served as a teacher’s aid for Glen Villpu, Steve Houston and john Watkiss.
-My duties included videography, tutoring, lecturing and assisting with the distribution of class materials.
+My duties included videography, tutoring, and assisting with the distribution of class materials.